-22nd Annual Celebration and Benefit
+28th Annual Celebration and Benefit

 Saturday, March 11, 2023, 4:00 to 7:00PM

-- Your volunteer t-shirt and commemorative mug
+- Your volunteer admissions wrist band, T-shirt and commemorative mug

-- Complete list of beers being served
+- Complete list of beers being served throughout Festival

 - Fill mug only to 4 oz pour line, not including head (frothy foam on top of beer).
 This is a beer “tasting” event.
 Anyone caught pouring above the line will be asked to leave the Festival.